-In accordance with University policy, every effort will be made to accommodate unique and special needs of students with respect to speech, hearing, vision, or other disabilities.
-Any student who feels he or she may need an accommodation for a documented disability should contact the Office of Disability Services at (617) 353-3658 or at access@bu.edu for review and approval of accommodation requests.
+In accordance with University policy, every effort will be made to accommodate the unique and special needs of students with respect to speech, hearing, vision, or other disabilities.
+Any student who feels they may need an accommodation for a documented disability should contact Disability & Access Services at 617-353-3658 or at access@bu.edu for review and approval of accommodation requests.